 Sadly, The Face Shop doesn’t seem to focus or know sensitive skin at all!
-As their products for sensitive skin contains ingredients like Citrus oils, Lavender oil/extract, Anise and Sage extracts that are known to cause irritation.
+As their products for sensitive skin contains ingredients like Citrus oils, Lavender oil/extract, Anise and Sage extract that are known to cause irritation.
 Very disappointing.
 I really want to try Korean and Asian brands, but I see this trend of wanting to use more natural products.
 But they usually end up making a huge cocktail of active and irritating ingredients.
 And with my own experiments, my skin just do better with the “less is more” approach.